-Olivia Ferrucci is the 19-year-old founding editor-in-chief of Lithium and the editor-in-chief of Adolescent Content.
-She has written for Crybaby Zine and Killer and a Sweet Thang, and is currently a freshman at Columbia University studying creative writing and political science.
+Olivia Ferrucci is the founding editor-in-chief of Lithium and the editor-in-chief of Adolescent Content.
+She has written for Crybaby Zine and Killer and a Sweet Thang, and is currently a student at Columbia University studying creative writing and political science.
 Olivia can most often be found listening to Brockhampton, spending too much money on eyelash extensions, or planning trips to LA.

 Quin Cunningham is the Creative Director of Lithium Magazine and is so excited to work with such creative people!
 He currently attends Central Saint Martins and plans to study Graphic Communication Design and Fashion Communication.
 Originally an artist, Quin’s work focuses on identity through fashion and everyday minutiae.
 He mainly uses film media in his practice and can currently be found cooking his way through Where Cooking Begins by one of his favorite people, Carla Lalli Music, or posting on his Instagram Story.